Jip-Hop/sedunlocksrv-pba/README.md

 **Password Configuration**:

    *Expert Password (Web UI Expert Tab):*
-   - Provides access to advanced operations (diagnostics, drive queries, etc.)
+   - Provides access to advanced operations (Revert TPer, PSID Revert, Flash PBA)
-   - Set once at build time, not changed by end users
+   - Password is set once at build time, not changed by end users
    - If not provided via `--expert-password=VALUE` or `build.conf`, you will be prompted to enter and confirm a password during build
    - No complexity requirements — user can use any characters (spaces, symbols, etc.)
    - Build prints a confirmation message when set via prompt